 Why Are Mortgage Rates Different:

 The simple answer is that states with higher rates of foreclosure generally have higher mortgage rates.
 California, Florida and Arizona had high rates of foreclosure post 2008 and thus mortgages rates for these states moved higher than mortgage rates in states with a lower rate of foreclosure (generally speaking).

 Important Checklist About Online Mortgage Rates:

-Reviewing online mortgage rates is a great way to get current mortgage rate information however it’s important to know that “advertised” mortgage rates with some mortgage companies are sometimes too good to be true.
+Reviewing the online current mortgage rates in California is a great way to get current mortgage rate information however it’s important to know that “advertised” mortgage rates with some mortgage companies are sometimes too good to be true.
 Here is an important checklist to remember when visiting different websites to review current mortgage rates:

 - Most mortgage companies post their absolute best possible rate/terms online; very few homeowners and homebuyers qualify.

 - Mortgage rates don’t disclose the total cost of fees; that is something you’ll have to ask for when you request a quote from a mortgage company.

 - The APR is great but it’s routinely miss calculated when it comes to online mortgage rates.
 Too many people focus on the APR when shopping around; the APR is not used calculate your payment and does not give a full description of the fees associated with the loan.
 Also; the APR for an adjustable rate mortgage is even more difficult when it’s properly calculated.